zorael/kameloso/README.md

 # Known issues

 ## Windows

+On some old and/or **not up-to-date** Windows systems, plugins that access the web may misbehave and throw *"Peer certificates cannot be authenticated with given CA certificates"* errors.
+If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and define an environmental variable `CURL_CA_BUNDLE` to point to it.
+To do this in a way that persists across reboots, open up the start menu and just type "environment", and an option *"Edit environment variables for your account"* should be offered.
+Click it, then click *"New..."* in the opened window and add the variable.

 When run in Cygwin/mintty terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
 Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that, such as with the Admin plugin's `!save` command, or its `!quit` command outright to exit immediately.